openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Response

 Every OID4VP Authorization Request MUST result in a response being provided through the W3C Digital Credentials API.
-The Authorization Response is a JSON object, where the response parameters as defined for the Response Type are encoded as top-level claims in this JSON object.
+The Authorization Response is a JSON object, where the response parameters as defined for the Response Type are encoded as top-level members in this JSON object.

 The following is an example of an OID4VP Authorization Response through the API: